 Do you prefer interacting with the beneficiaries of the organization or behind the scenes running the organization?

-If hands-on is what you’re after, you can do things like Help Nurture a Young Reader or help out at the Special Olympics.
+If hands-on is what you’re after, you can do things like Feeding a Hero or help out at the Special Olympics.
 If you prefer working behind the scenes to support an organization you can lend your talents as a Nonprofit Board Member.

 What kind of time and/or travel commitment do you want to make?